Monte Carlo Study of Critical Fermi Surface with Spatially Disordered Interactions

 Clear localized bosonic modes were not observed, even down to the lowest temperature simulated ($T=1/40$), as the localization length of all modes is close to $L/2$.
 However, if we plot the density profiles of those modes, we indeed find some tendency of localization in the intermediate energy region (Fig.~\ref{fig:boson}{\bf f} and {\bf g}).
 In the disordered phase (large $h$) region, the delocalized lowest-energy mode become more and more extended upon entering deeper into the ordered phase (small $h$), and finally becomes gapped (Fig.~\ref{fig:boson}{\bf a}) from the remaining eigenmodes and reverts to plane-wave like state (Fig.~\ref{fig:boson}{\bf d}).
 The presence of this energy gap aligns with previous hybrid Monte Carlo findings reported in Ref.\cite{patelLocalizationOverdampedBosonic2024}.
 The absence of clear localized modes can potentially be attributed to two factors: firstly, the lack of continuous symmetry of bosons in the $N_b=1$ model precludes a quantum Griffiths phase; secondly, it might stem from the finite-size and temperature limitations of our study.
 Importantly, this absence suggests that the self-averaging assumption remains valid, implying that the UT is likely applicable within the temperature range investigated.

 We also investigate the scaling of $D^{-1}(\text{i}\Omega_m, \mathbf{q}, \mathbf{q})$ at $h = h_c$.
 Our findings reveal a $q^2$ dependence at all frequencies.
 Unlike previous studies, where zero-frequency data exhibited significant sensitivity to the specific disorder sample \cite{patelLocalizationOverdampedBosonic2024}, we observe a clear $q^2$ dependence even at zero frequency.
 This consistency aligns with our results from the inverse boson propagator spectrum.
 We also observe an obvious deviation from the $|\Omega_m|^2$ scaling of $D^{-1}(\text{i}\Omega_m, \mathbf{q}, \mathbf{q})$ and we predict a $|\Omega_m|$ scaling in the low-frequency region.
-The results are provided in Supplementary Note 5.
+The results are provided in SI Appendix 5.
 Those results are consistent with the UT in Ref.~\cite{patelUniversalTheoryStrange2023}.

 {\bf Discussion}\\ In this work, we performed large-scale DQMC simulations of an FM spin-fermion bilayer model on the triangular lattice and explored the effects of spatial disorder in this model.
-When spatially disordered interactions are not applied, the fermionic self-energy data fit perfectly with the modified Eliashberg theory (MET) and predict a vanishing quasiparticle weight at zero temperature, which characterizes the behaviors of nFL.
+When spatially disordered interactions are not applied, the fermionic self-energy data fit well with the modified Eliashberg theory (MET) which predicts a vanishing quasiparticle weight at zero temperature, a characteristic behaviors of nFL.